vilbur/KOMODO-tools/Scripts/LANGUAGE/Markdown/MarkdownLinker/readme.md

-# MarkdownImporter  * Search in tree of current file, and write links to files matching criteria  ## Examples
+# MarkdownLinker  * Search in tree of current file, and write links to files matching criteria  ## Examples
 ``` javascript
 /** Loop all subdirs
  *  Find all files which name is same as folder name E.G.: "FooBar\FooBar.php"